 Get more information on testing options here.

 - Enzyme assay: This test detects the amount of GAA enzyme activity a patient has.
-Recall that Pompe disease is caused by a genetic defect in a gene that makes the enzyme called acid alpha-glucosidase, or GAA.
-The result of this defect, or mutation, is that there is an absence or deficiency of this enzyme.1 Infants with a very severe form of the disease have very little to no enzyme activity (<1% of normal levels), but people with LOPD can have anywhere from 2% to 40% of normal enzyme activity.
+Recall that Pompe disease is caused by alterations in a gene that makes the enzyme called acid alpha-glucosidase, or GAA.
+The result of this alteration, or mutation, is that there is an absence or deficiency of this enzyme.
+Infants with a very severe form of the disease have very little to no enzyme activity (<1% of normal levels), but people with LOPD can have anywhere from 1% to 40% of normal enzyme activity.

 DISEASES WITH SIMILAR SYMPTOMS AND THE DIFFERENTIAL DIAGNOSIS

 One reason that LOPD is so difficult to diagnose is that the symptoms mimic or are similar to many other diseases like it.
 Therefore, in certain difficult-to-diagnose diseases, healthcare providers must first rule out other diseases to make a definitive diagnosis; this is called making a differential diagnosis.
 The figure below is a list of other disorders that mimic Pompe disease, particularly LOPD, and are part of the differential diagnosis of LOPD.